Homemade Whole Wheat Rosemary Olive Oil Crackers

 - If you tried to roll it out now, it would just snap back into position.
 Feel free to give it a try.
 You'd be better preheating your oven to 400 degrees F while the dough rests a bit.

-- I cut my dough into two pieces to make it easier to roll out.
+- Cut the dough into two pieces to make it easier to roll out.

 - When your oven is ready, roll your dough out super thin, one piece at a time, sprinkling more flour to keep it soft as needed.
 You don't want it sticking to the counter.

-- Use a pizza cutter for the easiest cutting.
+- Use a pizza cutter for easy cutting.
 We just made cuts up and down and left and right to get cracker sized pieces.
 They weren't straight or perfect by any means.